correial/correial.github.io/content/Fast Robots/Lab 7/index.md

 There was extensive debugging required to implement the Kalman filter onto the robot.
 I will be showing three test cases in this section to summarize all of the robot integration work and results.

-1. I started by **testing the Kalman filter state dynamics** similar to how the filter was testing in the python simulation.
-I did this by setting effectively putting zero trust in my ToF data relative to my dynamics model by making $\sigma_3$  an order of 1,000,000 times larger than $\sigma_1$ and $\sigma_2$.
-This yielded the following graph which proves that the Kalman filter is standalone and independent– it properly follows the system dynamics derived at the begginig of the lab when not fusing the Kalman predicted values with ToF.
+1. I started by **testing the Kalman filter state dynamics** similar to how the kalman dynamics model was tested in the python simulation.
+I did this by effectively putting zero trust in my ToF data relative to my dynamics model by making $\sigma_3$  an order of 1,000,000 times larger than $\sigma_1$ and $\sigma_2$.
+This yielded the following graph which proves that the Kalman filter is standalone and independent– it properly follows the system dynamics derived at the beginning of the lab when not fusing the Kalman predicted values with ToF.

 <img src="/Fast Robots Media/Lab 7/State Space On Robot.png" alt="Alt text" style="display:block;">
 <figcaption>Kalman Filter Dynamics Test</figcaption>